OMahoneyM/MITOS-Container/README.md

 ### Instructions

-1. Install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your prefered operating system
+1. Install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your preferred operating system.
-2. Download the MITOS curated reference databases from the 3rd link above or from the [reflibs directory](reflibs/) of this repoitory and unzip them in your working directory
+2. Download the MITOS curated reference databases from the 3rd link above or from the [reflibs directory](reflibs/) of this repository and unzip them in your working directory.
     - The two reference libraries for MITOS 2 are **refseq63** and **refseq89**.
 Each database is broken down taxonomically as follows:
         - `refseq##f` = Fungi
         - `refseq##m` = Metazoa
         - `refseq##o` = Opisthokonta
-3. For simplicity and organiziation set up your directory structure with your input mitogenomes and reference libraries as shown below:
+3. For simplicity and organization set up your directory structure with your input mitogenomes and reference libraries as shown below:
     ```
     working_diretory
     ├── input